-Sometimes it is necessary for us to share your personal information outside the European Economic area (EEA) as your or our service providers are located outside the EEA or you are based outside the EEA.
-Some of these countries may not have data protection laws that provide the same level of protection that exists in countries in the EEA.
+Sometimes it is necessary for us to share your personal information outside the United Kingdom (UK) and European Economic area (EEA) as your or our service providers are located outside the UK and EEA or you are based outside the UK and EEA.
+Some of these countries may not have data protection laws that provide the same level of protection that exists in the UK and countries in the EEA.
 Also, the transmission of information via the internet is never completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.